queens-satellite-team/Space-School/temp-lab4/lab4.md

 # Introduction
 Hello!
 Welcome to the fourth lab of Space School!
 In this lab we are going to focus on building the hardware and software for our toastSats.
 We will begin by focusing on one electronic device at a time, and in future labs we will piece some of these different components together to make a payload system. **By the end of this lab you should have picked out one or two sensors, have all hardware connections made on a breadboard, and have all the required software written.**

 As a note, the Arduinos we are using in these labs are the _Arduino Nano Every_ and they are slightly different than the _Arduino Nano_.
-Please follow the steps in Section ### to make sure you can communicate with your board correctly.
+Please follow the steps in _Section 4: Uploading Code To An Arduino_ to make sure you can communicate with your board correctly.

 # Goals of Lab 4